Quark mixing in the discrete dark matter model: Quark mixing

 Under this assumption, the absolute values of the corrections to the leading order elements of the mass matrix are of the same order for the up-type quark matrix and the down-type quark matrix.
 However, due to the much larger elements of the leading order up-type quark mass matrix, the effects on quark mixing are dominated by the down-type quark contributions.
 This allows us to estimate the order of magnitude of the cut-off scale.

-Now the (1 2) element of equation (\ref{Md}) should be of order $\lambda_C \, m_s$ in order to reproduce the Cabibbo angle. \beq h_{ds} \frac{v_H v_\eta^2}{\Lambda^2} = \lambda_C m_s, \eeq This gives \beq \Lambda^2 = h_{ds} \frac{v_H v_\eta^2}{\lambda_C m_s} = h_{bd} \frac{v_{ew}^3}{(\tan^2 \tilde{\beta}) (1+\frac{1}{\tan^2 \tilde{\beta}})^{3/2} \lambda_C m_s} = [ (1 \textrm{ to } 10) \textrm{ TeV} ]^2, \eeq depending on the exact values of $h_{ds}$ and $\tan \tilde{\beta}$, which we have taken between 0.1 and 1 and between 0.1 and 10 respectively.
+Now the (1 2) element of equation (\ref{Md}) should be of order $\lambda_C \, m_s$ in order to reproduce the Cabibbo angle. \beq h_{ds} \frac{v_H v_\eta^2}{\Lambda^2} = \lambda_C m_s. \eeq This gives \beq \Lambda^2 = h_{ds} \frac{v_H v_\eta^2}{\lambda_C m_s} = h_{bd} \frac{v_{ew}^3}{(\tan^2 \tilde{\beta}) (1+\frac{1}{\tan^2 \tilde{\beta}})^{3/2} \lambda_C m_s} = [ (1 \textrm{ to } 10) \textrm{ TeV} ]^2, \eeq depending on the exact values of $h_{ds}$ and $\tan \tilde{\beta}$, which we have taken between 0.1 and 1 and between 0.1 and 10 respectively.
 Due to the large bottom mass, the effect of $h_{db}$ and $h_{sb}$ of the same size as $h_{ds}$ on $\theta_{13}$ and $\theta_{23}$ is relatively minor and these angles are thus naturally smaller than the Cabibbo angle and indeed in a large part of parameter space, we can fit them to their measured values.

 The analogue of the dimension 6 operator (\ref{o6}) affects the lepton mixing.
 In \cite{Hirsch:2010ru}, it was shown that at leading order, the lepton mixing matrix has zero $\theta_{13}$-angle and large $\theta_{12}$ and $\theta_{23}$ mixing angles, although these do not necessarily fit in a mixing pattern such as tribimaximal or bimaximal mixing.
 The fact that the down-type quark and charged lepton mass matrices are alike (at least at leading order) suggests that the matrices that diagonalize them, $V_L^d$ and $V_L^e$ are also similar.
 We thus expect a large angle (of the order of the Cabibbo angle) in the (1 2) sector of $V_L^e$ and in the lepton mixing matrix $(V_L^e)^\dagger \, V_L^\nu$, this affects all three angles.
 In particular, we expect a Cabibbo-sized correction to the $\theta_{13}$-angle.
-Although $\theta_{13}$ has not been measured yet, the current upper bound still allows an angle of this size, and some fits \cite{lisi11} actually favour this.
-In any case, we predict that non-zero $\theta_{13}$ should be measured by next generation experiments, such as Daya Bay \cite{dayabay} and Double Chooz \cite{doublechooz}.
+This is in the range of values hinted at by the recent T2K results \cite{Abe:2011sj} and in recent global fits \cite{Fogli:2011qn}.
+In any case, we predict that non-zero $\theta_{13}$ should clearly be measured by next generation experiments, such as Daya Bay \cite{dayabay} and Double Chooz \cite{doublechooz}.

 We end this section with a comment on the scale of the neutrino seesaw.
 In the DDM model, neutrino masses are assumed to originate from the type-I seesaw \beq m_\nu= -m_{D_{3\times 4}}M_{R_{4\times 4}}^{-1}m_{D_{3\times 4}}^T = -\frac{v_\eta^2}{2 M_1} \left(